mmosmond/eeb495/section-details.md

 ### Presentations

 Each week, a group of students (i.e., the Topic Leaders) will present the context and findings of the required readings and lead the class discussion.
 “PowerPoint” presentations (approximately 30  minutes in total length) are encouraged.
-The presentations may interweave with the discussion or may occur up front, with the discussion to follow.
+The presentations may interleave with the discussion or may occur up front, with the discussion to follow.

 ### Weekly readings and written assignments